Paygate/PayWeb_WooCommerce/paygate-payweb-for-woocommerce/readme.txt

 If you get stuck, feel free to contact the PayGate support team at  should you require any assistance.

 == Screenshots ==
-1. WooComemrce Admin Payments Screen
+1. WooCommerce Admin Payments Screen
-2. WooComemrce Admin PayGate Primary Settings
+2. WooCommerce Admin PayGate Primary Settings
-3. WooComemrce Admin PayGate Additional Settings
+3. WooCommerce Admin PayGate Additional Settings
-4. WooComemrce Admin PayGate Additional Settings continued
+4. WooCommerce Admin PayGate Additional Settings continued

 == Changelog ==
+= 1.4.6 - 2022-07-14 =
+ * Tested on WooCommerce 6.7.0, PHP 8.0 and Wordpress 6.0.1.
+ * Fix multi-domain multisite network activation.
+ * Fix invalid checksum message if order is already paid.

 = 1.4.5 - 2022-01-04 =
  * Tested on WooCommerce 6.0 and Wordpress 5.8.
  * Implement payment type filter hooks.